-Significantly, it is also often the role that local people value most – more than your function in attending committee meetings for example.
+Significantly, it is also often this role that local people value most – more than your function in attending committee meetings, for example.

 Councillors, as democratically elected leaders representing their communities, have a unique role to play in enabling the local engagement which will drive strong, connected communities – what we sometimes refer to as ‘neighbourhood and community engagement’.

-Think about the time you spend on all your council duties in a typical month, eg attending meetings, meeting local people, writing to constituents, reading council information etc.
+Think about the time you spend on all your council duties in a typical month, for example:

-Using the pie chart below, apportion the time you spend on each activity to build up a picture of how you are fulfilling your role as a ward councillor:
+List the percentage of time you spend on each activity to build up a picture of how you are fulfilling your role as a ward councillor.

-No one has a more important role than the ward councillor in ensuring that local democracy works and residents believe in it.
-They are the bridge between a community and its council.
-Community leadership is at the heart of modern and effective local government and councils in recent years have taken on new and more responsibilities for working in partnership with other agencies – including those elsewhere in the public and private sector to deliver services and improve the quality of life of citizens.
+No one has a more important role than the ward councillor in ensuring that local democracy works and that residents believe in it.
+Councillors are the bridge between the community and the council.
+Community leadership is at the heart of modern and effective local government and councils in recent years have taken on new and more responsibilities for working in partnership with other agencies – including those elsewhere in the public and private sector to deliver services and improve the quality of life of residents.

 An important element of this is the work that councillors undertake at local level, enabling local people to face issues, deal with problems and realise aspirations in the most effective way.
-The effective ward councillor therefore has a number of important duties in being a good community leader.
+The effective ward councillor, therefore, has several important duties in being a good community leader.

 In summary, these are:

-- Representing local voices – being a channel of communication between the communities you serve and the council, representing the views of others and speaking up for the unheard, eg younger, older or disabled people.
-Or those from specific demographic groups such as asylum seekers, religious groups or those with complex health or social care needs
+- representing local voices – being a channel of communication between the communities you serve and the council, representing the views of others and speaking up for the unheard, for example, younger, older or disabled people or those from specific demographic groups such as asylum seekers, religious groups or those with complex health or social care needs

 The remainder of this workbook will look at each of these in turn.